Jon Stewart: Criticism of Fox News

 Throughout his tenure on The Daily Show, Stewart frequently accused Fox News of distorting the news to fit a conservative agenda, at one point ridiculing the network as "the meanest sorority in the world".
-In November 2009, Stewart "called out" Fox News for using some footage from a previous Tea Party rally during a report on a more recent rally, making the latter event appear more highly attended than it was.
-The show's anchor, Sean Hannity, apologized for the footage use the following night.
+In November 2009, Stewart called out Fox News for using some footage from a previous Tea Party rally during a report on a more recent rally, making the latter event appear more highly attended than it was.
+The show's anchor, Sean Hannity, apologized for the footage used the following night.
 A month later, Stewart criticized Fox & Friends cohost Gretchen Carlson – a former Miss America and a Stanford graduate – for claiming that she googled words such as "ignoramus" and "czar".
 Stewart said that Carlson was dumbing herself down for "an audience who sees intellect as an elitist flaw".

 Stewart stepped up his criticism of Fox News in 2010; within five months, The Daily Show had 24 segments criticizing the Fox News coverage.
 Bill O'Reilly, host of the talk show The O'Reilly Factor on Fox News, countered that The Daily Show was a "key component of left-wing television" and that Stewart loved Fox News because the network was "not boring".

 During an interview with Chris Wallace on June 19, 2011, Stewart called Wallace "insane" for saying that Stewart's earlier comparison of the marketing techniques of a Sarah Palin campaign video and an anti-herpes medicine ad was a political comment.
 Stewart also said Fox viewers are the "most consistently misinformed" viewers of political media.
 This comment was ranked by the fact-checking site, PolitiFact, as false, with conditions.
 Stewart later accepted his error.

-In 2014, Stewart engaged in an extended "call-out" of Fox News, based on their coverage of food stamps and US government assistance, opining that said coverage was biased.
+In 2014, Stewart engaged in an extended call-out of Fox News, based on their coverage of food stamps and US government assistance, opining that said coverage was biased.
 This culminated in segments across multiple episodes, specifically singling out Sean Hannity and his show's coverage of the Bundy standoff.
 Hannity would "return fire" by calling out Stewart for associating himself with Cat Stevens during his Rally in 2010.
 Stewart responded to this by criticizing Hannity for frequently calling Ted Nugent a "friend and frequent guest" on his program and supporting Nugent's violent rhetoric toward Barack Obama and Hillary Clinton in 2007.
 In late August 2014, Stewart criticized the manner in which Fox News portrayed the events surrounding the shooting of teenager Michael Brown by police officer Darren Wilson in Ferguson, Missouri, and the subsequent protests from citizens.